v1

 GitOps on Northflank

-GitOps on Northflank allows you to manage infrastructure, run releases, update deployments, and automate complex tasks using JSON files in a Git repository.
+GitOps on Northflank allows you to manage infrastructure, run releases, update deployments, and automate complex tasks using templates in a Git repository.

 If run automatically when updated is also enabled you can run releases, scale up deployments, run backups, and manage almost anything else on Northflank simply by pushing a commit to a Git repository.